hardik-vala/PTM/README.md

   * Track daily, weekly, and monthly counts task completion counts.
   * Track the daily, weekly, and monthly counts of completed actions.
   * Track the weekly and monthly count of completed goals.
   * Track the rate of completions for goals, actions, and tasks, ie. the ratio of work items that are completed relative the amount that’s planned.
   * The rate of unplanned work items.
 * Keyboard shortcuts for seamless navigation.
 * Track daily task story points against a daily budget.
-* Way to order tasks in order of execution.

-### Non-Features

-* Notion of a “project”.

 ## System